wencyang/Leetcode-and-foobar_with_google/README.md

 # LeetcodePractise
-some solution may not be very efficient
+Some solution may not be very efficient

 I'll keep update it